-Hollande says Brexit should not jeopardize free movement in Europe
+Hollande says Brexit should not put free movement at risk

-PARIS French President Francois Hollande said on Saturday that Britain's decision to leave the European Union should not jeopardize the bloc's principle of free movement.
+PARIS (Reuters) - French President Francois Hollande said on Saturday that Britain's decision to leave the European Union should not jeopardize the bloc's principle of free movement.

 "They have decided to leave.
 I think the worst attitude would be to contest their choice or call into question the very foundations of the European Union," Hollande told a conference on Europe in Paris.